Ramya-Bhargavi/YouTube-Churn-Analysis/README.md

 # YouTube-Churn-Analysis-using-SQL

 -  Customer Churn Analysis on codeflix
--  project is explained through comment in mysql file
+-  Step by Step project is explained through comments in mysql file